Disorders & Treatments

 This is to be differentiated from bowel disorders caused by identifiable problems.
 There can be many causes for irritable bowel syndrome such as lactose intolerance, milk allergy, diverticulosis, celiac disease, colitis, thyroid disorders and others.

 What Dr. Cutler has found is that many rectal disorders contribute to bowel irritability since it is difficult for the nervous system to differentiate between a BM and other rectal issues such as larger hemorrhoids, proctospasm, irritations, etc., all of which can cause increased peristalsis (or increased bowel mobility).
 Regardless of the cause, this increase in bowel motility will cause multiple daily bowel movements and create an acidic environment causing the underlying cause of the problem to get even worse.

 Therefore, it is very important to reduce ano-rectal swelling and irritation as well as avoiding irritants such as caffeine, milk and excessive alcohol from the diet.
 It is also important to consider temporary use of an over the counter medication designed to reduce the frequency of BM’s until Doctor Butler’s can effectively reduce the irritation and swelling from its source.

 Diagnosing Irritable Bowel Syndrome

 Firstly, to diagnose if you have irritable bowel syndrome or not the doctor will be checking the patient for the symptoms and will also be checking the family history of the patient.
 Other than that, the doctor might be doing certain tests such as:

-If you are going through an irritable bowel syndrome then your doctors might recommend you with:
+If you are going through an irritable bowel syndrome then your doctors may recommend you take:

-If the condition is with constipation then the doctor may recommend:
+If the condition is with constipation then the doctor may instead recommend: